-Character mistake: When Wes is drinking the tequila with the worm in it, he makes a toast to "la vida luna" and tells Sissy it's Spanish for "the crazy life".
+Character mistake: When Wes is drinking the mezcal with the worm in it, he makes a toast to "la vida luna" and tells Sissy it's Spanish for "the crazy life".
 This is untrue, the correct Spanish translation for "the crazy life" is "la vida loca".
 "La vida luna" literally translates as "the life moon" or better yet "the moon life", but a more accurate translation is "the night life."

 Character mistake: At the confederate prison camp after they are captured a soldier comes up to the sergeant (Van Cleef) and informs him that the "Captain" wants to see him right away.
 In the next shot with Van Cleef where he is talking to the commanding officer you will see that he is not a captain but a major.

 Character mistake: Mattie attended a travelling Old West show in Memphis in which Rooster Cogburn was a performer.
 The flyer for the show shows the date of the show as July 18, 1903.
 The day of the show Mattie was told that Rooster died three days earlier (July 15, 1903).
 But Rooster's tombstone lists the date of his death as August 12, 1903.
 (01:41:55 - 01:43:35)